1970

 Prior to 1970, James Brown relies on various backing bands, collectively known as The James Brown Band or The James Brown Orchestra, and they are mostly from the jazz tradition.
 However, in March 1970, a pay dispute leads to a walkout by most of the members, and Brown starts again by putting together a new group of gifted musicians who would go on to become known as the J.B.'s.

-Brown's transformation can be attributed in great part to the "original" J.B.'s; the band brings a fresh and inventive sound to James Brown's music, with their funky grooves and upbeat performances becoming a defining feature of his sound in the 1970s.
+Brown's transformation is mostly due to the "original" J.B.'s; the band introduces a harder, more stripped-down rhythmic approach to James Brown's music, with their funky grooves and upbeat performances becoming a defining feature of his sound in the 1970s.

 Two key figures in the early J.B.'s are the Collins brothers: bassist Bootsy Collins and guitarist Catfish Collins.
-They bring a deep understanding of funk to the band.
-Bootsy's inventive basslines and Catfish's explosive guitar work come to define the J.B.'s sound. 🎸 Clyde Stubblefield is one of the other gifted musicians from the original J.B.'s group. 🥁
+Bootsy's basslines and Catfish's percussive guitar work provide the syncopated skeleton that Brown requires for his 70s catalog. 🎸 Clyde Stubblefield is one of the other gifted musicians from the original J.B.'s group. 🥁

 (The Collins brothers and some other members of the “original” J.B.’s depart the band a year later, despite the band’s undeniable success in 1970; the Collins Brothers go on to play important roles in the development of Parliament-Funkadelic.)